-Severity of Hypoxemia and Effect of High Frequency Oscillatory Ventilation in ARDS.
+Severity of Hypoxemia and Effect of High-Frequency Oscillatory Ventilation in Acute Respiratory Distress Syndrome.

 Meade MO., Young D., Hanna S., Zhou Q., Bachman TE., Bollen C., Slutsky AS., Lamb SE., Adhikari NKJ., Mentzelopoulos SD., Cook DJ., Sud S., Brower RG., Thompson BT., Shah S., Stenzler A., Guyatt G., Ferguson ND.